BouzCS/BouzCS/README.md

 - :heart: My favorite language: Py♥
-- 🌱 I’m currently learning: MLOps
+- 🌱 I’m currently learning: (LLM/ML)Ops
 - 👯 I’m always looking to collaborate with: scientist from any field
 - 💬 Ask me about: anything, I am happy to help